JunOh1/junoh.github.io/_pages/about.md

 Hello!
 ------
-My name is Jun Oh and I am a fourth-year accounting Ph.D. student at Cornell University, SC Johnson College of Business.
+My name is Jun Oh and I am a fifth-year accounting Ph.D. student at Cornell University, SC Johnson College of Business.
-I plan to be on the 2022-2023 academic job market and expect to graduate in May 2023.
+I am on the 2022-2023 academic job market.
+I expect to graduate in May 2023.

 I am broadly interested in the use of firm’s public disclosures, including disclosures in financial statements and in voluntary communications, by various stakeholders.